 A short coffee date

-Perfect when you want a clear, low-pressure setup.
+Perfect when you want something simple and low pressure.
 Coffee makes it easy to feel the chemistry quickly without overcommitting.

 The principle

-If the plan requires too much energy, logistics, or performance, it creates friction.
-The goal is to open up a real meeting, not to stage a huge moment on the very first outing.
+If the plan takes too much energy, logistics, or performance, it often becomes tiring for everyone.
+The goal is to actually meet, not to stage a huge moment on the first outing.

 Useful formats

-Tchin Tchin naturally aligns with these formats: they are easy to understand, quick to suggest, and well suited to a first meeting.
+These formats are easy to suggest, easy to understand, and well suited to a first meeting.

-Perfect when you want a clear, low-pressure setup.
+Perfect when you want something simple and low pressure.
 Coffee makes it easy to feel the chemistry quickly without overcommitting.

 A good end-of-day format: warmer than coffee, while still easy to arrange and easy to keep short if needed.